 Chinese environmental enforcement should be understood in the context of "central-local" relations.
-Under the decentralized structure of environmental administration, local governments are responsible for environmental protection and implementation of national and local environmental laws within their jurisdictions.61 An extensive body of literature has blamed local protectionism, which is generally understood as local governments' tendency to favor economic development over environmental protection, for the gap between the central government's environmental mandates and the implementation outcome at the local level.62 However, it should not be neglected that local governments are also incentivized by the cadre evaluation system designed by the central government, which prioritizes economic growth and social stability over environmental protection.63 Notwithstanding the pro-growth tendency, there is great variation in local governments' commitment and capacity to enforce environmental laws, and Bureaucracy in China, 37 HARV.
+Under the decentralized structure of environmental administration, local governments are responsible for environmental protection and implementation of national and local environmental laws within their jurisdictions.
+An extensive body of literature has blamed local protectionism, which is generally understood as local governments' tendency to favor economic development over environmental mandates and the implementation outcome at the local level.
+However, it should not be neglected that local governments are also incentivized by the cadre evaluation system designed by the central governmental protection.
+Notwithstanding the pro-growth tendency, there is great variation in local governments' commitment and capacity to enforce environmental laws, and Bureaucracy in China, 37 HARV.
 ENVTL.
 L. REV. 365, 367 (2013) ("Although China has constructed an expansive environmental law framework over the past 30 years, implementation of laws and regulations in practice has been notoriously weak.").

-^{61.} Article 6 of the 2014 EPL provides that local governments at various levels shall be responsible for the environmental quality of areas under their jurisdictions.
+61. Article 6 of the 2014 EPL provides that local governments at various levels shall be responsible for the environmental quality of areas under their jurisdictions.

-^{62.} See, e.g., ELIZABETH C. ECONOMY, THE RIVER RUNS BLACK: THE ENVIRONMENTAL CHALLENGE TO CHINA'S FUTURE (2004); XIAOYING MA & LEONARD ORTOLANO, ENVIRONMENTAL REGULATION IN CHINA: INSTITUTIONS, ENFORCEMENT, AND COMPLIANCE (2000); CHARLES R. MCELWEE, ENVIRONMENTAL LAW IN CHINA: MITIGATING RISK AND ENSURING COMPLIANCE (2011); BENJAMIN VAN ROOIJ, REGULATING LAND AND POLLUTION IN CHINA: LAWMAKING, COMPLIANCE AND ENFORCEMENT; THEORY AND CASES (2006); OECD, ENVIRONMENTAL COMPLIANCE AND ENFORCEMENT IN CHINA: AN ASSESSMENT OF CURRENT PRACTICES AND WAYS FORWARD (2006); Xin Qiu & Honglin Li, China's Environmental Super Ministry Reform: Background, Challenges, and the Future, 39 ENVIL.
-L. REP. 10,152 (2009); Alex Wang, The Role of Law in Environmental Protection in China: Recent Developments, 8 Vt.
-J. ENVIL.
+62. See, e.g., ELIZABETH C. ECONOMY, THE RIVER RUNS BLACK: THE ENVIRONMENTAL CHALLENGE TO CHINA'S FUTURE (2004); XIAOYING MA & LEONARD ORTOLANO, ENVIRONMENTAL REGULATION IN CHINA: INSTITUTIONS, ENFORCEMENT, AND COMPLIANCE (2000); CHARLES R. MCELWEE, ENVIRONMENTAL LAW IN CHINA: MITIGATING RISK AND ENSURING COMPLIANCE (2011); BENJAMIN VAN ROOIJ, REGULATING LAND AND POLLUTION IN CHINA: LAWMAKING, COMPLIANCE AND ENFORCEMENT; THEORY AND CASES (2006); OECD, ENVIRONMENTAL COMPLIANCE AND ENFORCEMENT IN CHINA: AN ASSESSMENT OF CURRENT PRACTICES AND WAYS FORWARD (2006); Xin Qiu & Honglin Li, China's Environmental Super Ministry Reform: Background, Challenges, and the Future, 39 ENVTL.
+L. REP. 10,152 (2009); Alex Wang, The Role of Law in Environmental Protection in China: Recent Developments, 8 VT.
+J. ENVTL.
 L. 195 (2006).

-^{63.} For analyses of how the incentives embedded in the cadre evaluation system contribute to poor environmental law enforcement in China, see Wang, supra note 60, at 386-90; Ran Ran, Perverse Incentive Structure and Policy Implementation Gap in China's Local Environmental Politics, 15 J. OF ENVTL.
+63. For analyses of how the incentives embedded in the cadre evaluation system contribute to poor environmental law enforcement in China, see Wang, supra note 60, at 386-90; Ran Ran, Perverse Incentive Structure and Policy Implementation Gap in China's Local Environmental Politics, 15 J. OF ENVTL.
 POL'Y 17, 22-24 (2013).
 The central government substantially elevated environmental priorities by setting a number of binding environmental targets during the Eleventh Five-Year Plan for National Economic and Social Development (2006-2010), which thereafter became important criteria in the cadre evaluation system.
 Nevertheless, scholars are cautious about the effect of environmental cadre evaluation that suffers from limitations such as goal displacement and data manipulation.
 See, e.g., Wang, supra note 60, at 409-30; Genia Kostka, Barriers to the Implementation of Environmental Policies at the Local Level in China, Policy Research Working Paper 7016, WORLD BANK, 14-17 (2014).

-which has contributed to regional variation in the effectiveness of environmental enforcement in China.64
+which has contributed to regional variation in the effectiveness of environmental enforcement in China. $^{64}$